Anahita-ghloo/Garbage-detector/README.md

 # Garbage-detector with Mask R-CNN
 A training project for detecting paper cup and shoe.
+More garbage may be added later.
 The codes are based on implementation of Mask R-CNN by (https://github.com/matterport/Mask_RCNN) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
+This project was trained and tested in Google Colab.

 Table of Contents